Jack Nance: Early life

+Career

 In 1964, Nance headed for California and worked for some time with the American Conservatory Theater in San Francisco.
-He had success and landed the lead role in a play based on the life of Thomas Paine which was directed by David Lindemann.

-Career

-Nance was considered for the role of Benjamin in The Graduate (1967), a role which went to Dustin Hoffman, and for the role of Perry Smith in Richard Brooks' crime film In Cold Blood (1967), which went to Robert Blake.
+He had success and landed the lead role in a play based on the life of Thomas Paine, which was directed by David Lindemann.
+He was considered for the role of Benjamin in The Graduate (1967), which went to Dustin Hoffman, and for the role of Perry Smith in In Cold Blood (1967), which went to Robert Blake.
 He played twin brothers Benny and Tony Rebozo in the Doo Dah Gang, a performance group that staged 1920s-style gang fights at nontraditional venues.
-When one of his characters died, Nance spent three days lying in a coffin at the staged wake.
+When one of his characters died, he spent three days lying in a coffin at the staged wake.

-Nance met David Lynch in 1972 after an introduction by Lindemann.
-Lynch was a fellow at the American Film Institute and at the time was creating a 20 minute short film in Beverly Hills with $10,000.
-Lindemann had recommended Nance for the role of Henry Spencer in Eraserhead (1977).
-Filming occurred sporadically over five years due to funding problems.

-Eraserhead was initially unsuccessful.
-However, the film became a midnight movie, leading to its cult classic status.
-Nance's performance has since been praised for its theatrics.
-The New York Times wrote in 1980, "[Nance's] minimalist features, unchanging expression, tight dark suit, and short, almost crippled steps suggest many silent-film comedians."
-The film became a favorite of Stanley Kubrick, and he required the cast of The Shining to watch it before filming.
+Nance met filmmaker David Lynch in 1972 after an introduction by Lindemann.
+Lynch was a fellow at the American Film Institute and was creating a 20-minute short film in Beverly Hills with $10,000.
+Lindemann recommended Nance for the role of Henry Spencer in Eraserhead (1977), which was filmed sporadically over five years due to Lynch's funding problems.
+Eraserhead was initially unsuccessful but slowly became a midnight movie, leading to its cult classic status.
+Nance's performance has since been praised.
+The New York Times wrote in 1980 that his "minimalist features, unchanging expression, tight dark suit, and short, almost crippled steps suggest many silent-film comedians".
+The film became a favorite of Stanley Kubrick, who required the cast of The Shining to watch it before filming began.